Iuliia Nesterenko

 Type 2.
 Abandoned Cart

 Let’s start with the numbers.
-Nearly 69% of people abandon online shopping carts without purchasing a product.
-On the other side, more than 40% of customers who abandon a cart open a cart abandonment email.
+70.19% of people abandon online shopping carts without purchasing a product.
+On the other side, over 40% of customers who abandon a cart open a cart abandonment email.

-This type of email encourages customers to get back to the cart and finish the purchase thanks to a catchy message and several recommended products in a dynamic block.
+This type of email product recommendation encourages customers to get back to the cart and finish the purchase thanks to a catchy message and several recommended products in a dynamic block.

 Type 3.
 Sales, Discounts, and Special Offers